Now Reading

 5. Translations of Your Favorite Books // Like Game of Thrones or Harry Potter?
 Why don’t you read it in your target language rather than in your native language?
 If that’s too hard, there are tons of children’s books available to choose from!
 Dr. Seuss and even some Disney stories are available in a wide selection of languages.

-6. Memrise // Memrise is an incredible online resource and my favourite way to learn new vocabulary.
+6. Memrise // Memrise is an incredible online resource and an engaging way to learn new vocabulary.
+You can also try Drops.

-7. Flashcards // You can either make your own or use pre-made cards like those made by Flashsticks.
-Or you can go with digital Flashcards like Antosch & Lin or Anki.
+7. Flashcards // You can either make your own or you can go with digital Flashcards like Antosch & Lin or Anki.

-8. Label Objects in Your House // Make up sticky notes (or use Flashsticks) to label objects in your house to help you build up your day-to-day vocabulary.
+8. Label Objects in Your House // Make up sticky notes to label objects in your house to help you build up your day-to-day vocabulary.
 If you don’t want to overwhelm your loved ones, do it one room at a time.

 9. Textbooks // I particularly like the material that Tuttle puts out.
 Assimil is another of my favorites.